 OFCs must appoint a custodian acceptable to the SFC which meets the eligibility requirements for custodians of SFC-authorised funds set out in the Code on Unit Trusts and Mutual Funds (UT Code), irrespective of whether the fund will be publicly or privately offered.
-Many private hedge funds do not have a custodian and instead appoint prime brokers, which may not satisfy the requirements for custodians.
+Alternatively, in the case of a private OFC, Type 1 licensed/registered intermediaries are eligible to act as custodians provided certain conditions are met.